Jury of 7 men, 5 women selected for Weinstein rape trial

 The once powerful and feared studio boss behind such Oscar winners as “Pulp Fiction” and “Shakespeare in Love” is charged with raping a woman in a New York City hotel room in 2013 and forcibly performing a sex act on another at his apartment in 2006.
 He has said any sexual activity was consensual.
 If convicted, he could get life in prison.

-During jury selection, prosecutors had accused Weinstein’s lawyers of systematically trying to keep young women off the panel, though the final makeup of the jury turned out to be more closely balanced.
+During jury selection, prosecutors accused Weinstein’s lawyers of systematically trying to keep young women off the panel, though the final gender makeup of the jury turned out to be more closely balanced.

 “We got the best jury we could get under the circumstances,” defense attorney Donna Rotunno told reporters.
 “I’m obviously not happy with what happened in the end there.
 I think that was an absolutely ridiculous decision.”